theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Europe/German law suitable
 - All Europe languages
 - Product info (frontend) possibility of output as PDF-file
-- Show product picture with magnifying and more
 - Newsletter (admin) editable with ckEditor
 - Send email (admin) editable with ckEditor
 - Banner manager (admin) editable with ckEditor